My problem with “Moneyball” by Michael Lewis

 advice that they will ignore?
 All the teams lost huge amounts of money in the

-budget for front office personnel.
-More than a few folks had their positions
+for front office personnel.
+More than a few folks had their positions either

-either eliminated or they were let go to bring in someone who would do it
+eliminated or they were let go to bring in someone who would do it cheaper.
+I

-cheaper.
-I had friends in traditional baseball jobs who started off their
+had friends in traditional baseball jobs who started off their careers at

-careers at roughly the same time as mine who suddenly found themselves out
+roughly the same time as mine who suddenly found themselves out looking for

 RE: your sentence "He eventually quit his profession altogether."

 You are clearly going way out of your way to make it sound like someone who in mid-career got fed up, couldn't take it anymore, and abruptly quit – particularly when you follow it with your account of Eddie Epstein’s career and write, “… he, too, wound up quitting in a huff.”
-Applying that to me is absolutely pure invention on your part.
+That was not true in my case, and applying that to me is absolutely pure invention on your part.

 I had a very satisfying career of 21 years and had reached my financial goal for retirement.
 When I reached a point where I felt I had made about as much progress as I could hope for – at least in the context of the near future, I decided to leave baseball in an orderly manner by letting my contracts run out and move on to do the kind of work I had always aspired to do in my retirement years.

 Was there a level of dissatisfaction with my opportunities to progress in the near future?
 Sure, I had always directed my career along the route I wanted, and I liked being on the cutting edge.
 After a couple decades I had advanced to a point where I was starting to feel boxed in, hitting my head against a ceiling and feeling like I was marking time.
 But so what?
 It is literally no different than what is felt by a lot of other guys following a more traditional vein who have spent a long time in assistant GM and advisor roles.
 If I had been one of those guys, and it was under these same circumstances, I’m sure you realize you would not have characterized it that same way.